dwyl/summer/summer-2015-readme.md

 ### What You Should *Expect*

-> *Expect* a fun learning experience in a beautifully peaceful location surrounded by great people
+> *Expect* to Learn more in 2 Weeks than a Year of University.

 #### Specifically:

 + Guidance & Mentoring at *Every Step*
-+ Daily pairing, code review and insights
++ Daily pairing, code review and insights from people who have built some of the most successful apps
 + Every line you write will be ***100% Open Source*** so you can refer back to it as portfolio work in the future (*and get nice "green squares" on GitHub)